siusoon/The-Spinning-Wheel-of-Life/README.md

 1/ Settings on mac terminal: first open a Terminal and execute this commmand: sudo chmod 777 /dev/bpf* (must be done each time you reboot your mac)

-2/ Turn on Processing and run SpiningWheelofLife
+2/ Install a youtube ad blocker in your firefox: https://addons.mozilla.org/en-US/firefox/addon/youtube-enhancer-plus/

-3/ Go to youtube and get a playlist (e.g 8 bits video game music: http://bit.ly/1ppETHQ)
+3/ Firefox> Go to youtube and get a playlist (e.g 8 bits video game music: http://bit.ly/1ppETHQ)

+4/ Turn on Processing and run SpiningWheelofLife

 #Configurable items
 1/ delay time via "frameRate"